akorcsak/ImageRepository/README.md

 ## Delete Images
 For each image uploaded into the application, the name of the file with a checkbox next to it will be displayed in the Delete Images box.
 The user can select which images they would like to remove.
 If the "Select All" option is selected, all the images will be selected.
 Once the delete button is pressed all the selected file names will permanently be removed from the application.
 If no images are currently uploaded into the application, the Delete Images box will remain empty.

-# Tools Used
+# Technologies Used
-ASP.NET MVC 5 Framework
+- ASP.NET MVC 5 Framework
-C#
+- C#
-Javascript
+- Javascript
-HTML
+- HTML
-CSS
+- CSS
-SQL
+- SQL
-Deployed using Azure DevOps
+- Deployed using Azure DevOps

 # BackEnd Functionality
 The account information containing the emails and passwords set by all accounts are stored into a SQL database.
 For security purposes, the passwords of all users are encrypted into the database.
 Each user has its own individual folder named after their email where all images are being stored.
-The user's folder are automatically created if it does not already exist, once the user logins into the application
+The user's folder are automatically created if it does not already exist, once the user logs in into the application